Projectvive/ATCalcBasic/README.md

 # ATCalcBasic
-A simple open-source calculator app made for people using assistive technology(AT) switches to access android phones and tablets.
+A simple open-source calculator beta app made for people using assistive technology(AT) switches to access android phones and tablets.

 Many people with disabilities use switches and other sensors to control their tablet and phone instead of using direct selection.
 This calculator app is intuitive, easy to see, and is made to be used for switch scanning on android phones/tablets.
 It has large buttons and speaks numbers and operations to act as additional feedback for the user.